What are my options for getting wedding flowers? (Updated for 2022)

-Then, flowers are used extensively as decorations during the ceremony (think ceremony site decorations, arbor decorations, flowers for the flower girl, decorations for the limo, etc.) and reception (reception decorations, table centerpieces, etc.) Some of these may already be included as part of the package you have negotiated with a particular vendor (limo service company will likely decorate the limo for you, your ceremony venue and your reception venue may already have some decorations, etc.) For the rest, depending on your budget and desires, there are a few options for you to consider.
+Then, flowers are used extensively as wedding decorations during the ceremony (think ceremony site decorations, arbor decorations, flowers for the flower girl, wedding limo decoration, etc.) and reception (wedding reception decorations, wedding centerpieces, etc.) Some of these may already be included as part of the package you have negotiated with a particular wedding vendor (limo company will likely decorate the limo for you, your ceremony venue and your wedding reception venue may already have some decorations, etc.) For the rest, depending on your budget and desires, there are a few options for you to consider.

 To begin, the bridal bouquet and bridesmaids bouquets are probably the only "must-have" flower arrangements you will need at your wedding.
 That is, your guests would quickly notice if these were missing, while any other places where wedding flowers are really optional.
 Think of a wedding you attended over a year ago - can you recall the details of the wedding flowers during the ceremony?
 Do you remember what the centerpiece was like, or if there even was one?

-The truth of the matter is that unless the centerpieces (or other decorations) were something spectacular or very unusual, your guests are not going to notice or remember these, so it's up to you to decide how much budget to dedicate to wedding flowers and decorations (we at WeddingVenture.com keep hearing mixed emotions about the centerpieces - but most people seem to come to the opinion that they were not really necessary after the fact).
+The truth of the matter is that unless the wedding centerpieces (or other wedding decorations) were something spectacular or very unusual, your guests are not going to notice or remember these, so it's up to you to decide how much budget to dedicate to wedding flowers and decorations (we at WeddingVenture.com keep hearing mixed emotions about the centerpieces - but most people seem to come to the opinion that they were not really necessary after the fact).

 Regardless of what you decide, here are some sources of wedding flowers for you to consider: